SHARE

 Tips & Tricks

-• STORAGE: Once properly stored in an air-tight container or tightly sealed ziplock bag, leftovers can last for 2-3 weeks or frozen for longer.
+• STORAGE: Once properly stored in an air-tight container or tightly sealed ziplock bag or an air-tight container, leftovers can last for 2-3 weeks or frozen for longer.
 When ready to serve, allow bars to sit at room temperature for a few minutes before eating.

-• SWEETENER: If you choose to opt out of Agave, you can always substitute with coconut sugar or pure maple syrup as well.
+• SWEETENER: If you choose to opt out of maple syrup, you can always substitute with coconut sugar or organic cane sugar, if desired.

 • TOPPINGS: See post for great topping options for these chocolate bars!